 Walking Trails and Scenic Wetlands

 For those seeking a longer hike, the 1.5 km trail into St. Andrew’s Marsh offers a deeper connection with nature.
-This trail is wheelchair accessible, ensuring that everyone can enjoy the park’s natural beauty2.
+This trail is wheelchair accessible, ensuring that everyone can enjoy the park’s natural beauty.

 Interactive Exhibits and Educational Displays

 Inside the Wetland Centre, you’ll find interactive exhibits that bring the park’s ecosystems to life.
 Live tanks of aquatic creatures and a working beehive provide hands-on learning opportunities for kids and adults alike.
-These displays are designed to educate visitors about local wildlife and environmental conservation, making the park feel like a living museum of nature2.
+These displays are designed to educate visitors about local wildlife and environmental conservation, making the park feel like a living museum of nature.

 “The park’s exhibits are a fantastic way to learn about the region’s biodiversity while having fun.”